Bodu (帛度)

 Star Name Discussion (IAU)

-In 202x, the name of the historical constellation "xxx" was suggested to be used for one of the stars in this constellation. ...
+In 2025, the name of the historical constellation "Bodu" was suggested to be used for one of the stars in this constellation.
+In June 2025, WGSN chose to adopt the name Bodu for the star 95 Herculis, following the Yi Shitong catalog because earlier identifications are highly uncertain.

 References